concertim/concertim.com/content/subscriptions.md

         },
         {
-            "question": "How does a Passive Engineering Subscription work?", "answer": "With a Passive Engineering Subscription you get everything in Passive Operations and collaborate with us to deliver your HPC service.
+            "question": "How does a Passive Engineering Subscription work?", "answer": "With a Passive Engineering Subscription you collaborate with us to deliver your HPC service.
 A base HPC environment is provided and we will train you fully in performing change management to the compute system.
 We have limited access to your HPC environment and use this for delivering essential services, monitoring for environment degradation and assisting with diagnosing suspected issues with your service that could be caused by base environment modifications/configuration.
 With example deployments we provide interactive references for experimenting with service changes."
         },
         {
-            "question": "How does a Passive Specialist Subscription work?", "answer": "With a Passive Specialist Subscription you get everything in Passive Engineering and access to further bespoke support options, reducing the technical burden of evolving the service.
+            "question": "How does a Passive Specialist Subscription work?", "answer": "With a Passive Specialist Subscription you get access to bespoke support options, reducing the technical burden of evolving the service.
 We will require access to your HPC environment when you engage with us for support which is charged at an hourly rate."
         }
     ]
 }